What is an Excluded Driver?

 Yes.
 Obviously, different vehicles would be involved, but it is a possibility.
 Driver exclusions are specific to the policy in which they are excluded.

 Excluded drivers are necessary for some car insurance policies, however, you are better off avoiding any scenario which requires someone being excluded.
 You are paying a lot of money for your car insurance and you do not want to find yourself uninsured for any reason.
-Remember if you exclude a driver on your car insurance policy and do not let that person drive your car under any circumstance.
+Remember if you exclude a driver on your car insurance policy and do not let that person drive your car under any circumstances.